-I am excited that the Adler School recognizes the vast
+I am excited that Adler University recognizes the vast

 impact practitioners and researchers trained not just in